elshodweb/pixel-battle/README.md

 ## 🆘 Troubleshooting

-### Performance Issues
+### Drawing Issues

-- Reduce grid size or pixel size
+- Ensure left mouse button is working properly
+- Try clicking slowly if fast movements skip pixels
-- Check browser console for Web Worker errors
+- Check that Canvas API is supported in your browser
-- Ensure you're using a modern browser
-- Clear browser cache if needed
+- Clear browser cache if drawing appears laggy

-### Large Grids Not Working
+### Color Picker Issues

-- Verify Web Worker support in your browser
+- Verify hex codes are in #ffffff format
-- Check available memory
+- Check that HSV area responds to clicks
-- Try smaller grid sizes first
+- Ensure preset colors are clickable
+- Try refreshing if color sync is broken

-### Zoom Issues
+### Navigation Issues

+- Hold Alt key while scrolling to zoom
+- Use right mouse button to drag canvas
-- Ensure mouse wheel is working properly
+- Check that mouse wheel events are enabled
-- Try using zoom control buttons instead
-- Reset zoom to 100% if view becomes distorted
+- Try refreshing if pan/zoom becomes unresponsive
-- Use "Fit to Screen" for optimal view

 ---